yuimoz/cse15l-lab-reports/lab-report-2-week-1.md

 **Step 1.
 Install Visual Studio Code**

+**Note: This is an important step as having VSCode installed will make it easier for us to see what is going on as we write our webpage.
+In VSCode, we are able to see the outcome of whatever we are writing (left-hand side) on the right-hand size; like a split screen.
+We can identify any mistakes early on by having an image of what we are writing.**

 To download VSCode, navigate to the [Official VSCode Website](https://code.visualstudio.com/).
 Follow the instructions for a successful download.
 Once downloaded, your screen should look like this once you launch the application: